espressomd/espresso/doc/sphinx/integration.rst

 The different thermostats available in |es| will be described in the following subsections.

-You may combine different thermostats at your own risk by turning them on one by one.
+You may combine different thermostats by turning them on sequentially.
+Not all combinations of thermostats are sensible, though, and some integrators only work with a specific thermostat.
+The list of possible combinations of integrators and thermostats is hardcoded and automatically check against at the start of integration.
+Note that there is only one temperature for all thermostats.
 The list of active thermostats can be cleared at any time with :py:meth:`system.thermostat.turn_off() <espressomd.thermostat.Thermostat.turn_off>`.
-Not all combinations of thermostats are allowed, though (see :py:func:`espressomd.thermostat.AssertThermostatType` for details).
-Some integrators only work with a specific thermostat and throw an error otherwise.
-Note that there is only one temperature for all thermostats, although for some thermostats like the Langevin thermostat, particles can be assigned individual temperatures.

 Since |es| does not enforce a particular unit system, it cannot know about the current value of the Boltzmann constant.
 Therefore, when specifying